yashsawant22/Music-Genre-Classification/README.md

 You can access the app from this url  --> https://music-genre-classifier.streamlit.app/
 ## Description

-Lyrics Genre Classification is a project that leverages natural language processing techniques to classify the genre of a song based on its lyrics.
+Lyrics Based Genre Classification is a project that leverages natural language processing techniques to classify the genre of a song based on its lyrics.
 The project uses machine learning models to automatically categorize songs into predefined genres such as Pop, Rock, Hip-Hop, Country, and more.
 This can be a valuable tool for music enthusiasts, recommendation systems, and music streaming platforms.

 ## Features